pattonsgirl/CS4900-AppSoftwareDev/API/class-5/class-5-homework.md

 ### 1. Merge all final changes
 This is it, guys.
 Make any final touches, implement any last minute functionality - whatever you need to make sure your project is ready for the front end!

+> Not all endpoints / routes need to be implemented at this time - however from the homework scaffolding your group should have a **minimum** of one entity with a GET / PUT / POST / DELETE implemented.
+We recommend focusing entities / routes that are critical to a base functioning front end.

 ### 2. Ensure proper architecture and code style
 - Follow the steps in [Cleanup](#cleanup) for your group's default branch